 Turn an unused wardrobe into a study in your room.
-If its built in or not they make great alcoves for a personalised study nook.
+If it’s built-in or not they make great alcoves for a personalized study nook.
 You can even leave the doors on and close them when it’s not in use.

 Custom make a wall to wall storage bench on a wall which is unused in your home.
 It can provide you with ample storage as well as a place to sit or place things on.
 Options are endless and you can make it as long as the walls allow it!